Adding fractions inquiry

-One 'lower ability' class that was part of the lesson study posed meaningful questions and made insightful observations (above).
+One class with lower prior attainment that was part of the lesson study posed meaningful questions and made insightful observations (below).
 The responses show the potential of the prompt to promote questioning and noticing in all classes.

 As the inquiries developed, students were taught to link the number of intervals on the number line with the product of the denominators.
 The students then showed the sum of any two fractions on a number line by using equivalent fractions.
 So, typically, a student went on to show 1/4 + 1/5 on a number line of length 20, explain why it is equivalent to 5/20 + 4/20, and give the solution 9/20.

 Misconceptions identified during the lesson study

 1/6 should be placed half way along a line of 12 units because the 'number' six stands for the length along the line.
 The student who said this had no problem marking a quarter.
 Thus, while students might have a sense of 1/4, they might not have developed a conceptual understanding.